Here are some things that happened since last week’s update.

 netlify.toml

-configuration file, as can be seen in
+configuration file, as can you can see in

 this pull request.
 The